-Private call Description Private call is a one-to-one call.
+Function Description Private call Private call is a one-to-one call.
 Group call Group call is a one-to-many call.
 All call All call is a call to all contacts on the current digital channel.
-Not used by ham operators.
-Talk Around When the repeater fails to work or the radio exceeds the coverage of the repeater, it can communicate off-line (RX & TX at the same frequency) to communicate Roaming Roam Mode, RSSI Set, Connect Check Timer, Connect Recheck Setting Timer, Connect Timer Roaming When the radio moves from one site to another, it will automatically find the next available site through roaming.
+All Call Not used by ham operators.
+1000 When the repeater fails to work or the radio exceeds the Talk Around coverage of the repeater, it can communicate off-line (RX & TX / at the same frequency) to communicate Roaming Roam Mode, RSSI Set, Connect Check Timer, Connect Recheck Setting Timer, Connect Timer Dooming When the radio moves from one site to another, it will Roaming automatically find the next available site through roaming.
 Recording Record any received and/or transmitted audio DTMF RX/TX Used as the TX PTT prompt tone and RX prompt tone before reminder receiving the audio signal.
-TDMA direct mode TDMA direct mode Is used to divide a direct channel (simplex) into two TimeSlots lo allow efficient channel usage.
-Multiple parties may share the channel without interference depending on slot setting.
+1 TDMA direct mode Is used to divide a direct channel (simplex) TDMA direct into two TimeSlots lo allow efficient channel usage.
+Multiple mode parties may share the channel without interference 1000 depending on slot setting. - 4/ depending on slot setting.